Euro zone bond yields fall, junk CDS surges to pandemic levels on growth risks | Business

 Euro zone bond yields fall, junk CDS surges to pandemic levels on growth risks

-Shorter-dated German bond yields fell to the lowest level in over three weeks and the cost of insuring exposure to corporate debt surged on Thursday as markets continued to trade on growth risks.
+Shorter-dated German bond yields fell to the lowest level in almost four weeks and the cost of insuring exposure to corporate debt surged on Thursday as markets continued to trade on growth risks.

-On Thursday, data from France showed annual June inflation came in slightly higher than expected at a record 6.5% ahead of a euro zone-wide print on Friday, the last the ECB will scrutinise ahead of its July 21 policy meeting, where it is expected to hike rates by 0.25%.
+On Thursday, data from France showed annual June inflation came in slightly higher than expected at a record 6.5% ahead of a euro zone-wide print on Friday, the last the ECB will scrutinise ahead of its July 21 policy meeting, where it is expected to hike rates by 25 basis points.
 But monthly figures were in line with a Reuters poll's expectations, while goods price inflation fell.

-Germany's two-year yield, the most sensitive to interest rate expectations, dropped as much as 16 bps to 0.667%, the lowest since June 9.
-The 10-year yield, the benchmark for the euro zone, was down nearly 10 bps to 1.41% by 1102 GMT, adding to a 13 bps fall on Wednesday.
+Germany's two-year yield, the most sensitive to interest rate expectations, dropped as much as 21 bps to 0.620%, the lowest since June 3.
+The German 10-year yield, the benchmark for the euro zone, was down nearly 14 bps to 1.367% by 1519 GMT, adding to a 13 bps fall on Wednesday.

 The moves add to a tumble in bond yields on Wednesday after German inflation unexpectedly fell in June, though economists warned this was driven by one-off effects and Spanish data showed inflation rising much higher than expected to more than 10%.
 "There is the broader recession risk narrative playing up in markets but not much by way of new headlines (on Thursday) to support that," said Antoine Bouvet, senior rates strategist at ING.